awsdocs/amazon-sns-developer-guide/doc_source/sns-topic-attributes.md

 + Platform application endpoint
 + Amazon Simple Queue Service

- After you configure the message delivery status attributes, log entries will be sent to CloudWatch Logs for messages sent to a topic subscribed to an Amazon SNS endpoint\.
+ After you configure the message delivery status attributes, log entries will be sent to CloudWatch Logs for messages sent to a topic that is subscribed to by an Amazon SNS endpoint\.
 Logging message delivery status helps provide better operational insight, such as the following:
 + Knowing whether a message was delivered to the Amazon SNS endpoint\.
 + Identifying the response sent from the Amazon SNS endpoint to Amazon SNS\.
 + Determining the message dwell time \(the time between the publish timestamp and just before handing off to an Amazon SNS endpoint\)\.